📷 : Picture Me Photography

 How long were you in rehearsals to play Jane Banks?

 About six weeks, partly in Southampton and London.
-Some Jane Banks had longer to rehearse, but because I was the first to perform on the schedule, I started first in Norwich with my stage brother Finley.
+Some of the Jane Banks actresses had longer to rehearse, but because I was the first to perform on the schedule, I started first in Norwich with my stage brother Finley.

 Where did you get to perform with Collabro?